How to get involved

 - Creativity, patience, kindness, and child appropriate behaviour are all required.
 Mentors are expected to be familiar with our Scratch resources, including the MIT developed ‘Creative Computing’ Scratch Workbook, building Scratch programming knowledge and creativity with computers.

 - Show up 10 minutes early to look over the resources, and be able to speak to organizers before the rush.
 Things are often a bit chaotic at the start of the event as we gauge the different dynamics of each event.
-We am to new students and mentors 1:1.
+We aim to pair new students and mentors together.
 Each learner is unique, and you will be working with their strengths and weaknesses.
 Help them work through the resources, help them troubleshoot, and give them ideas and motivation – teach them to express their creativity with computers.

 - Yes!
 We are looking for volunteers who can push the project forward through fundraising, curriculum development, website support, and social media contributions.
 If your skills are more suited to greeting students, taking photos, or making sure snacks and coffee are available there is plenty to do.

 I’m not in Toronto!

 - If there is no CodeDojo in your area, you are in a great spot start a dojo!
 There are tonnes of perks, but it takes a sustained effort to start a new group.
-We’ve been at it a while, and would be happy to help answer your questions, provide resources, and give direction on how you can get your local CoderDojo group off the ground.
+We’re happy to help answer your questions, provide resources, and give direction on how you can get your local CoderDojo group off the ground.